thiagosfsilva/SAMED_PPGEB/planning/course_structure.md

   - Hypotheses in the frequentist view

+    - P-vals vs effect sizes: you don't want want you think you want
       - What is a p-value?
 What does it measure?
+      - P(H|D) vs P(D|H)
+      - Simulating variability in p-vals: wtf is happening?
+      - P-val is a noisy measure, because it conflates sample size, population variance and effect size
+      - Effect sizes are where the science is happening
     - The cult of significance

       - There is no defense of blanket 5% alpha